Sovereign wealth fund: Santiago Principles

 A number of transparency indices sprang up before the Santiago Principles, some more stringent than others.
 To address these concerns, some of the world's main SWFs came together in a summit in Santiago, Chile, on 2–3 September 2008.
 Under the leadership of the IMF, they formed a temporary International Working Group of Sovereign Wealth Funds.
 This working group then drafted the 24 Santiago Principles, to set out a common global set of international standards regarding transparency, independence, and accountability in the way that SWFs operate.
 These were published after being presented to the IMF International Monetary Financial Committee on 11 October 2008.
-They also considered a standing committee to represent them, and so a new organisation, the International Forum of Sovereign Wealth Funds (IFSWF) was set up to maintain the new standards going forward and represent them in international policy debates.
+They also considered a standing committee to represent them, and so a new organisation, the International Forum of Sovereign Wealth Funds was set up to maintain the new standards going forward and represent them in international policy debates.

 As of 2016, 30 funds have formally signed up to the Principles, representing collectively 80% of the assets managed by sovereign funds globally or US$5.5 trillion.

+Natural resource-rich developing economies are typically encouraged to adopt good governance standards for sovereign wealth funds, such as the Santiago Principles, which emphasize transparency, accountability, and sound investment practices.
+This approach is often preferred over local content policies, which can foster corruption and rent-seeking behavior in contexts with weak governance.

-Size of SWFs
+Size

 Assets under management of SWFs amounted to $7.94 trillion as of 24 December 2020.

 Countries with SWFs funded by oil and gas exports, totaled $5.4 trillion as of 2020.
 Non-commodity SWFs are typically funded by transfer of assets from official foreign exchange reserves, and in some cases from government budget surpluses and privatization revenues.
 Middle Eastern and Asian countries account for 77% of all SWFs.

+Depletion

+Numerous SWFs have gone bankrupt throughout history.
+The most notable ones have been Algeria's FRR, Brazil's FSB, Ecuador's numerous SWF arrangements, Papua New Guinea's MRSF, and Venezuela's FIEM and FONDEN.
+The main reason why these funds have been exhausted is due to political instability, while economic determinants generally play a less important role.

+SWFs in unstable countries may provoke risks for recipient states of SWF investments, given that the instability in SWF-sponsor countries makes those investments uncertain and likely to be disinvested to weather political risk in the short-term.

+Highly stable countries, such as Denmark, Qatar, China, or Australia are less likely to experience SWF depletion precisely because of their political stability.